 Lukáš Rais

-Lukáš Rais’s work transforms the wall into an endless cinematic screen.
-Like a film, it can be viewed again and again — from the square, the tram stop, or during an ordinary walk.
-It draws inspiration from Barrandov’s film tradition, which is naturally intertwined with this location.
+Lukáš Raise’s artwork draws inspiration from Barrandov’s cinematic heritage, transforming the wall into an endless movie screen.
+Just like a film, this piece can be viewed again and again — from the square, the tram stop, or during an ordinary walk.

 Book exchange box